 [LP, AP] In applying the Constitution to particular cases, it becomes necessary to appeal to certain “principles of law” that were antecedent to the Constitution--principles that existed before the Constitution, and which did not depend, for their authority, on the text of the Constitution.
 But in some cases it is necessary to appeal to principles that were peculiar to the government that was established in the “decision of 1787”; the decisions that framed a new government under a new Constitution.
 This course will try to illuminate that problem by considering the grounds on which the national government claims to vindicate certain rights by overriding the authority of the States and private institutions.
 Is the federal government obliged to act as a government of “second resort” after it becomes clear that the State and local governments will not act?
 Or may the federal government act in the first instance, for example, to bar discriminations based on race, and may it reach, with its authority, to private businesses, private clubs, even private households?
 The course will pursue these questions as it deals with a number of issues arising from the “equal protection of the laws”--most notably, with the problem of discriminations based on race and sex, with racial quotas and “reverse discrimination.”
 In addition, the course will deal with such topics as: self-incrimination, the exclusionary rule, the regulation of “vices,” and censorship over literature and the arts.
 (This course may be taken independently of POSC 241, The American Constitution I.)

 Fall semester.
-Professor Arkes.2014-15: Not offered
+Professor Arkes.2016-17: Not offered

 [CP, IR] The study of Cuba’s politics presents opportunities to address issues of universal concern to social scientists and humanists in general, not just Latin Americanists.
 When is it rational to be radical?
 Why has Cuban politics forced so many individuals to adopt extreme positions?
 What are the causes of radical revolutions?
 Is pre-revolutionary Cuba a case of too little development, uneven development or too rapid development?
 What is the role of leaders: Do they make history, are they the product of history, or are they the makers of unintended histories?
 Was the revolution inevitable?
 Was it necessary?
 How are new (radical) states constructed?
 What is the role of foreign actors, existing political institutions, ethnicity, nationalism, religion and sexuality in this process?
 How does a small nation manage to become influential in world affairs, even altering the behavior of superpowers?
 What are the conditions that account for the survival of authoritarianism?
 To what extent is the revolution capable of self-reform?
 Is the current intention of state leaders of pursuing closed politics with open economics viable?
 What are the most effective mechanisms to change the regime?
 Why does the embargo survive?
 Why did Cubans (at home and abroad) care about Elián González?
 Although the readings will be mostly from social scientists, the course also includes selections from primary sources, literary works and films (of Cuban and non-Cuban origin).
 As with almost everything in politics, there are more than just two sides to the issue of Cuba.
 One aim of the course is to expose the students to as many different sides as possible.